gootara-org/ios-image-util/README.md

 Only two icon files are needed(one for iOS7, another for iOS6 or lower), or just one icon file for all version of iOS.

-And better prepare a square image (1536 x 1536 pixels) for splash screen.
+And better prepare a square image (1536 x 1536 pixels) for the splash screen.
 The image will be put in the center of each size of splash screen with the color of upper-left point as a background-color.

 <img src="https://github.com/gootara-org/ios-image-util/blob/master/ios-image-util/docs/screen.png?raw=true" />